Dealing with multiple regulations and market requirements in soy supply chains and landscapes

 May 8, 14:00-15:30.
 On the HOW of compliance, what tools are available to cover EUDR and other regulations and requirements?

-May 15, 14:00-17:00 (double session).
+May 15, 14:00-16:00.
 On WHERE it all takes place.
 A deep dive in several areas where soy comes from.
 How do producing countries and areas prepare for compliance and what else is needed to have impact on sustainable land use and conservation in these areas in Brazil, Argentina, Paraguay, other countries in Latin America and Eastern Europe?

-Write to coordinator@thecollaborativesoyinitiative.info for questions about attendance and access to the materials.
+Write to coordinator@thecollaborativesoyinitiative.info for questions about access to the materials.

 Acknowledgements:

-This master class series is facilitated by CSI with support from its board and peers, in the context of the WWF project “Tackling the main drivers of the deforestation and conversion in Brazil” .
-This project is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The master class series receives additional in-kind support from the GMP+ Academy platform and additional publicity support of IUCN NL and others.
+This master class series was facilitated by CSI with support from its board and peers, in the context of the WWF project “Tackling the main drivers of the deforestation and conversion in Brazil” .
+This project was supported by the AgriChains project of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The master class series received additional in-kind support from the GMP+ Academy platform and additional publicity support of IUCN NL and others.
+Thanks to all.
+Collaboration and creating synergies will bring us further!

 --------